sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

-In this lab you will work with the AWS Relational Database Service (``RDS``) instance you provisioned earlier and configure your application to use it.
+In this exercise you will work with the AWS Relational Database Service (``RDS``) instance you provisioned earlier and configure your application to use it.
 Amazon RDS makes it easy to set up, operate, and scale MySQL deployments in the cloud.

 Check the status of the RDS instance: